fiskaltrust/middleware-launcher-android/README.md

 1. **Direct HTTP/REST**: Connect via standard HTTP requests to the local REST endpoint
 2. **gRPC**: Use gRPC protocol for high-performance communication
 3. **Intent-based PosSystemAPI** (NEW): Use Android Intents to call the PosSystemAPI directly from your Android app, enabling offline fiscalization without network configuration.
-See [POS System API Examples](docs/POS_SYSTEM_API_EXAMPLES.md) for implementation details.

 All details about our IPOS interface and how to use it for different business cases can be found in our [middleware documentation](https://docs.fiskaltrust.cloud/docs/poscreators/get-started).